Skip to content

 8. Change to the common configuration directory:

-9. In an editor, compare the new kibana.yml configuration file to the old kibana.yml.install-bak configuration file.
+9. In an editor, compare the kibana.yml configuration file to the old kibana.yml.install-bak configuration file.

-Add your customer-specific changes, e. g. elasticsearch.username or elasticsearch.password.
+Add your customer-specific changes, e. g. server.host, elasticsearch.username or elasticsearch.password.

 path.data: "${ProgramData}/SEAL Systems/data/seal-kibana"